arimb/ScantronScouter/README.md

 * If a file: the scouting data for all teams will be put here
 * If a folder: a .csv file will be created for each team's scouting data in this folder

+__Event Key__

+The TBA key for the event being scouted.
+This is used both by TBAPuller to download the event match schedule, and by ScantronScouter to ensure that the local match schedule has been properly updated for the current event.

+__TBA Data File__

+The relative or absolute path to the text file containing the local match schedule as pulled from TBA.
+This location is both where TBAPuller saves the information, and where ScantronScouter looks for the information.

 __Question #__

 Name: the question's name